-The wolf-skin pelts were nearly as good as armour against the sword.--L on the lands of Norway, the out-countries of Iceland and the Farey Isles were discovered and peopled.
+After this battle King Harald met no opposition in Norway, for all his opponents and greatest enemies were cut off.
+But some, and they were a great multitude, fled out of the country, and thereby great districts were peopled.
+Jemtaland and Helsingjaland were peopled then, although some Norwegians had already set up their habitation there.
+In the discontent that King Harald seized on the lands of Norway, the out-countries of Iceland and the Farey Isles were discovered and peopled.
 The Northmen had also a great resort to Hjaltland (Shetland Isles) and many men left Norway, flying the country on account of King Harald, and went on viking cruises into the West sea.
 In winter they were in the Orkney Islands and Hebrides; but marauded in summer in Norway, and did great damage.
 Many, however, were the mighty men who took service under King Harald, and became his men, and dwelt in the land with him.